erangalds/t-vectordb-introduction/lecture-notes/03-getting-started-with-vector-search.md

 + Cosine Similarity: Normalizes the dot product to a value between -1 and 1, indicating directional similarity.
 + Euclidean Distance: Computes the straight-line distance between two vectors in the vector space.

+## How Image-to-Image Search Works

+### 1. Feature Extraction
+The first step is to extract visual features from the input image.
+These features can include color, texture, shape, and specific patterns.
+Modern methods often use deep learning techniques, such as convolutional neural networks (CNNs), to generate feature vectors (embeddings) that represent the image's content.

+### 2. Indexing
+The extracted features are then stored in a database or index.
+This allows for efficient comparison with other images in the database.
+The index is usually a collection of feature vectors for all images in the dataset.

+### 3. Similarity Measurement
+When a query image is provided, its features are extracted and compared to the indexed features of other images.
+The similarity measurement is typically done using distance metrics like Euclidean distance, cosine similarity, or more sophisticated methods.

+### 4. Retrieval
+The images that have the most similar feature vectors to the query image are retrieved from the database.
+These are the images that are visually similar to the input image.

+### 5. Result Presentation
+The retrieved images are then presented to the user, often ranked by their similarity scores.
+The user can browse through these results to find the most relevant matches.

+## Example Scenario
+Suppose you have an image of a specific flower, and you want to find similar images in a large database:

+1. **Feature Extraction**: The system uses a pre-trained CNN to extract features from the flower image.
+These features might include the shape of the petals, color patterns, and textures.
+2. **Indexing**: The database contains feature vectors for all flower images stored in it.
+These features were also extracted using the same CNN model.
+3. **Similarity Measurement**: The system compares the feature vector of the query flower image with the feature vectors of all images in the database using a similarity metric, such as cosine similarity.
+4. **Retrieval**: The system retrieves images with the highest similarity scores.
+These images are the ones that look most similar to the query image.
+5. **Result Presentation**: The retrieved images are displayed to the user, allowing them to find visually similar flowers.

+This process enables efficient and accurate image-to-image search, making it useful in various applications such as digital asset management, e-commerce, and visual content discovery.

+## How Audio-to-Audio Search Works

+### 1. Feature Extraction
+The first step is to extract audio features from the input audio clip.
+These features can include elements like pitch, tempo, timbre, and specific patterns in the waveform.
+Modern methods often use deep learning techniques, such as convolutional neural networks (CNNs) or recurrent neural networks (RNNs), to generate feature vectors (embeddings) that represent the audio content.

+### 2. Indexing
+The extracted features are then stored in a database or index.
+This allows for efficient comparison with other audio clips in the database.
+The index is usually a collection of feature vectors for all audio clips in the dataset.

+### 3. Similarity Measurement
+When a query audio clip is provided, its features are extracted and compared to the indexed features of other audio clips.
+The similarity measurement is typically done using distance metrics like Euclidean distance, cosine similarity, or more sophisticated methods.

+### 4. Retrieval
+The audio clips that have the most similar feature vectors to the query audio clip are retrieved from the database.
+These are the audio clips that sound most similar to the input audio clip.

+### 5. Result Presentation
+The retrieved audio clips are then presented to the user, often ranked by their similarity scores.
+The user can listen to these results to find the most relevant matches.

+## Example Scenario
+Suppose you have an audio clip of a specific song, and you want to find similar songs in a large database:

+1. **Feature Extraction**: The system uses a pre-trained neural network to extract features from the song.
+These features might include the melody, rhythm patterns, and harmonic content.
+2. **Indexing**: The database contains feature vectors for all songs stored in it.
+These features were also extracted using the same neural network model.
+3. **Similarity Measurement**: The system compares the feature vector of the query song with the feature vectors of all songs in the database using a similarity metric, such as cosine similarity.
+4. **Retrieval**: The system retrieves songs with the highest similarity scores.
+These songs are the ones that sound most similar to the query song.
+5. **Result Presentation**: The retrieved songs are displayed to the user, allowing them to listen to the most similar songs.

+This process enables efficient and accurate audio-to-audio search, making it useful in various applications such as music recommendation, audio content discovery, and sound identification.

+## How Text-to-Image Search Works

+### 1. Text Query Processing
+The process begins with the user providing a text query, describing the content of the image they are searching for.
+Natural language processing (NLP) techniques are used to understand and process the query to ensure it accurately captures the user's intent.

+### 2. Feature Extraction from Text
+The next step is to convert the text query into a numerical representation (embedding).
+This is done using NLP models like Word2Vec, GloVe, BERT, or other advanced language models.
+The resulting feature vector captures the semantic meaning of the text query.

+### 3. Image Feature Extraction
+Parallel to processing the text, features are also extracted from images in the database.
+This is typically done using convolutional neural networks (CNNs) or other deep learning models.
+The images are converted into feature vectors that represent their visual content.

+### 4. Similarity Measurement
+Once the text query and image features are represented as vectors, the similarity between the text query and each image in the database is measured.
+This is usually done using distance metrics like cosine similarity, which measures the angle between the vectors, or other sophisticated similarity measures.

+### 5. Retrieval
+The images with feature vectors most similar to the feature vector of the text query are retrieved from the database.
+These images are considered to be the best matches for the text description provided by the user.

+### 6. Result Presentation
+The retrieved images are then presented to the user, typically ranked by their similarity scores.
+The user can browse through these results to find the most relevant images that match their text query.

+## Example Scenario
+Suppose you want to find images of a "sunset over the mountains" in a large image database:

+1. **Text Query Processing**: The system processes the text query "sunset over the mountains" using NLP techniques to understand the semantic meaning.
+2. **Feature Extraction from Text**: The text query is converted into a feature vector using an NLP model like BERT.
+3. **Image Feature Extraction**: The system uses a pre-trained CNN to extract features from all images in the database, converting them into feature vectors.
+4. **Similarity Measurement**: The system measures the similarity between the feature vector of the text query and the feature vectors of the images in the database using cosine similarity.
+5. **Retrieval**: The system retrieves images with the highest similarity scores, which are those that visually represent a "sunset over the mountains."
+6. **Result Presentation**: The retrieved images are displayed to the user, allowing them to find the most relevant images matching their description.

+This process enables efficient and accurate text-to-image search, making it useful in various applications such as digital asset management, image recommendation, and visual content discovery.